yunxi001/yunxi_fock_system-prompts-and-models-of-ai-tools/README.md

 Check out **[ZeroLeaks](https://0leaks.vercel.app)**, a service designed to help startups **identify and secure** leaks in system instructions, internal tools, and model configurations. **Get a free AI security audit** to ensure your AI is protected from vulnerabilities.

-**The company is mine, this is not a 3rd party AD.*
+**The company is mine, this is NOT a 3rd party AD.*
 ---

 ## 🛠 **Roadmap & Feedback**